2015–16 Newcastle United F.C. season: Season overview

 21 July 2015: Newcastle United announce the signing of Serbian striker Aleksandar Mitrović from Belgian side Anderlecht on a five-year deal.

 27 July 2015: Ryan Taylor joins Hull City on a free transfer after being released by the club.

 28 July 2015: Adam Armstrong has joined Coventry City on a youth loan until 16 January 2016.

 29 July 2015: Freddie Woodman has joined Crawley Town on a youth loan until 3 January 2016.

 30 July 2015: Newcastle announce a signing Chancel Mbemba who has joined on a five-year deal.

 31 July 2015: Newcastle announce their squad numbers for 2015–16 season and Andy Woodman leaves for Crystal Palace.

 4 August 2015: Simon Smith is appointed as Newcastle United goalkeeping coach to replace Andy Woodman who went to Crystal Palace.

 6 August 2015: Newcastle United sign Ivan Toney on a long-term deal from Northampton Town for an undisclosed fee.
 Former goalkeeper Jak Alnwick joins League One side Port Vale on a short-term deal.
 Fabricio Coloccini has signed a one-year extension to his contract which will keep him at St. James' Park until the end of the 2016/17 season, with the option of a further year.

 7 August 2015: Shane Ferguson signs for Millwall on a 93-day emergency loan deal.

 19 August 2015: Newcastle sign French winger Florian Thauvin from Marseille on a five-year deal, believed to be worth £12m.
 Rémy Cabella will go out on loan.

 21 August 2015: Midfielder Mehdi Abeid joined Greek club Panathinaikos for an undisclosed fee.

-1 September 2015: Olivier Kemen has joined Lyon on a Undisclosed deal.
+1 September 2015: Olivier Kemen has joined Lyon on an undisclosed deal.
 Shane Ferguson extends his loan spell to 9 January 2016.
 Former Newcastle Midfielder Jonás Gutiérrez has signed for Deportivo La Coruña on a free transfer.
 Haris Vučkić joins Wigan Athletic on a season-long loan.

 11 October 2015: Goalkeeper Freddie Woodman is recalled from Crawley Town as Tim Krul is out for the whole season with a knee injury.

 29 October 2015: Mike Williamson has joined Wolverhampton Wanderers on a one-month loan deal.

 10 November 2015: Ivan Toney has joined Barnsley on a youth loan deal.

 17 November 2015: Gaël Bigirimana has returned to Coventry City on an emergency loan deal.
 Mike Williamson has extended his loan deal to 16 January 2016.